ie-safebank/safebank-fe/docs/infrastructure-architecture.md

 ### **UAT Environment**
 - 🛠️ **UAT** bridges the gap between development and production.
 It mimics production as closely as possible, enabling rigorous functional testing.
 - Here, we execute **functional tests** using tools like **Postman** to validate APIs and ensure readiness for deployment.
-- Access is more restrictive, with contributors focused on testing rather than modifying resources.
+- Access is more restrictive, with students being **readers** and only contributors for workbooks, focused on testing rather than modifying resources.

 ---

 ### **Production Environment**
 - In **Production**, stability and security are paramount.
-- Permissions are restricted to minimize risks, with only essential contributors granted access.
+- **Permissions are restricted** to minimize risks, with only essential contributors granted access.
 - Monitoring is enhanced to include **real-time alerts** and **in-depth diagnostics**, ensuring uninterrupted service for our users.

 ---